ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/README.md

 Repository containing all the explanations and codes of the project of the course of Hardware/Software Platforms.

 Hi! 👋
-We are two students of the Faculty of Engineering of the university of Mons ([UMONS](https://web.umons.ac.be/en/)).
-We are currently (2020-2021) in the 1st year of our master's degree and we are in the finality *Electrical Energy and Smart Grids*.
+We are two students of the Faculty of Engineering of the university of Mons 🇧🇪 ([UMONS](https://web.umons.ac.be/en/)).
+We are currently (2020-2021) in the 1st year of our  *master's degree in Electrical Engineering, Specialist Focus on Electrical Energy*.